Fighting gender injustice drives professor's marketing research

 By Whitney Critten | Student reporter

-Marketing and advertising has power far beyond promoting sales, says associate professor Linda Tuncay Zayer.
+Marketing and advertising has power far beyond promoting sales, says professor Linda Tuncay Zayer.
 It shapes consumers’ perceptions of gender and identity, and can both contribute to and ease gender-based inequalities around the world.

 In her research, she argues that marketers and advertisers must create campaigns that are inclusive and reflect the evolving perception of gender.
 Doing so will move the needle toward social justice and acceptance.